mattrichor/The-Living-Room/README.md

 ***

 ### ***Description***
-A localozized social app for families to share things most important to them: pictures, recipes, memories, & plans.
+A localized social app for families to share things most important to them: pictures, recipes, memories, & plans.
 Will have a family tree lineage space to see pictures of ancestors, & be easy to navigate & simple with the intent of it being used regularly by older folk who didn't grow up with technology.
-Will have a calendar for family events.
+Stretch goals include having a calendar for family events, and the ability to make a new account.
 ***

 ### ***Technologies Used***